ykkim123/ykkim123.github.io/_posts/2020-02-22-Introduction-to-Bayesian-Statistics.md

 ,since its support is [0,1])
 <br>
 ![Bayesian]({{ site.urlimg }}/Introduction-to-Bayesian-Statistics/Bayesian.png "Bayesian")
-<br>Since prior distribution is taken into consideration, posterior distribution takes more right skewed form than likelihood function.
+<br>Since prior distribution is taken into consideration, maximum credibility of posterior distribution slightly deviates from 0.4.
 <br><br>Posterior distribution may change because:
 1. Sample size changes
 2. Prior distribution changes
-<br>When sample size increases, the distributions take the following forms:
+<br><br>When sample size increases, the posterior distribution becomes more similar to likelihood function:
 <br>
 ![N=1000]({{ site.urlimg }}/Introduction-to-Bayesian-Statistics/N=1000.png "N=1000")
 This makes sense because the relative affect of likelihood function increases as sample size increases.
-<br><br>Similarly, posterior distribution is more similar to prior distribution when sample size is small.
+<br><br>Similarly, posterior distribution becomes more similar to prior distribution when sample size is small.
 <br>
 ![N=10]({{ site.urlimg }}/Introduction-to-Bayesian-Statistics/N=10.png "N=10")
-<br><br>Then what happens if prior distribution changes?
+<br>Then what happens if prior distribution changes?
 Let's assume that we don't know prior distribution of
 $$
   theta
 $$